metrc/redcap-embedded-pdf/README.md

-# EmbeddedPDF External Module for REDCap
+# Embedded PDF External Module for REDCap
-This module allows you to embed PDFs in the middle of your form using the actiontag `@EMBEDDEDPDF`.
+This module allows you to embed PDFs in the middle of your form using the action tag `@EMBEDDEDPDF`.
 This is useful for displaying PDFs that are needed for reviewing prior forms.

 ## Installation